 How to Open the Door to a Nissan Micra When the Battery is Dead- With Pictures

-I have learned the hard way that if you leave a Nissan Micra for a while without driving it the battery can go completely dead.
+I have learned the hard way that if you leave a Nissan Micra for a while without driving it, the battery can go completely dead.
 This isn't usually a big problem, except for the fact that the electronic locking system won't work either so you can't get into the car to open the engine.
-If you can't get to the engine, you can't get a jump start, you can't get the battery out to put it on charge, in fact it is difficult to do anything at all!
+If you can't get to the engine, you can't get a jump start, and you can't get the battery out to put it on charge.
+It is difficult to do anything at all!

 Nissan made a hidden keyhole so you can get into your car when the battery is dead and the locking system doesn't work.
-You just need to know where it is, you need to have a flat-head screw driver handy and you need the key to your car.
+You just need to know where it is, and you need to have a flat-head screw driver along with the key to your car.
 Here is my guide, with photos, on how to open your car door when the electronic locks don't work.

 1. Go to the Passenger Door

 2. Look for the Tiny Key Symbol on the Door Handle

 Look at the handle - you will notice the door handle is split into two sections.
 The smaller part of the handle has a tiny key symbol on it - you have to look really closely as it isn't obvious but once you locate it you'll wonder how you have missed it all this time!